 Most of the “life stories” we encounter through fiction, movies, and summary biographies (i.e. wikipedia) follow narrative development that isn’t really accurate.
-In real life, setbacks are common- and part of growth.
+In real life, setbacks and suffering are common- and part of growth.

-Recently I got to hear my friend Kate Rae Davis present at Symposia, a series of ted-talk style presentations by fellow alumni of The Seattle Seattle School of Theology and Psychology.
+Recently, I got to hear my friend Kate Rae Davis present at Symposia, a series of TED Talk style presentations by fellow alumni of The Seattle Seattle School of Theology & Psychology.
 Kate’s research, as director of The Resilient Leaders Project, is helping find ways to teach and support resiliency in order to help leaders cope with setbacks and the threat of burnout.

 Download a PDF of this Sketchnote